mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-2.md

 books is he selling and whether they are physical or can be downloaded.
 What shipping providers is he going to use?

-This is getting a little involved, but this isn't programming, right?
+This is getting a ~~little~~ involved, but this isn't programming, right?
 This is just using and configuring a program.

-My point is this: Even if we could teach a computer to write a program like this it wouldn't be useful.
+~~My point is this~~: Even if we could teach a computer to write a program like this it wouldn't be useful.
 If someone came to me today and said they want to sell books on the web (and that is all the information they gave me) I would go online, find an existing program, and use that.
 Again, this is the nature of programming -- after we write a program we can run it and copy it as many times as we want at very little cost.

 The only point where a "programming computer" becomes useful is when it requires very little human thought and input to work.
-In other words, the computer would need to use Artificial Intelligence fill in all the logical gaps to create the program.
+In other words, the computer would need to use Artificial Intelligence to fill in all the logical gaps to create the program.
 Tom says, "make me money" and the computer decides that a book store would be profitable.
 It gathers information on book buying habits, creates a store, sets up a bank account.
 The computer writes 1,000 teen vampire books and decides to sell them exclusively on the Kindle.
 It brokers a deal with Amazon for this exclusivity and gets a bigger share of the profits.
 The store nets over $1,000,000 in the first six months of operation.

 At this point we're talking about sentient and omniscient computers that can create new solutions to problems that humans have not thought of.
 If we ever get